Top 11 Tourist Spots To Visit In Northern Luzon In 2019 [Updated]

 I had seen photos of Baler and it looked spectacular.
 However, one day, I was speaking to a Filipino friend of mine and he mentioned to me that Dinadiawan is a much better place.
 He said the beach is better and it isn’t overrun with tourists.

 Although it was about one hour drive further north than Baler, I thought I would check it out.
 I wasn’t disappointed.
-The sand on the beach is beautiful and powdery, and there was hardly any tourists.
+The sand on the beach is beautiful and powdery, and there were hardly any tourists.

 Unfortunately for us, there was a typhoon passing through at the time so we didn’t catch the sun and full beauty of the place.
 However, this did not deter us from having a good time.
 This is a place that I would easily go back to in a heartbeat.